Skip to Content

 Trailer Sway and Safety

 5th wheels can be safer to tow than travel trailers.
 There are a few reasons for this.
-Most importantly, 5th wheels are less likely to suffer from sway.
+Most importantly, 5th wheels are less likely to suffer from trailer sway.

+There are some precautions that you can take to reduce trailer sway.
+One solution is to use a sway bar or weight distribution hitch.
 You can also reduce the likelihood of sway by properly packing your trailer.
 Ideally, you should pack about 60% of the weight toward the front of the trailer.

 Living Space

-The unique design of a fifth wheel allows for an upstairs bedroom situated over the truck bed.
+The design of a fifth wheel allows for two levels.
+There is usually an upstairs bedroom located over the truck bed.
 This provides a private and spacious sleeping area separate from the main living space.
-This separate bedroom makes fifth wheels an appealing option for extended trips or full-time RV living.
-Sometimes the over bed space is used for a living room instead.
+This separate bedroom makes fifth wheels a great choice for long trips or full-time living.
+Fifth wheels also include slide-outs to expand the interior.
+Some models feature as many as six slide outs.

 A teardrop trailer